EscolaLMS/Images/readme.md

 [![downloads](https://img.shields.io/packagist/v/escolalms/images)](https://packagist.org/packages/escolalms/images)
 [![downloads](https://img.shields.io/packagist/l/escolalms/images)](https://packagist.org/packages/escolalms/images)

+The package creates resized images from source by given parameters.
+This is a headless approach so the backend doesn't know the requested sizes before frontend requests any.

+The input images are stored by Laravel in any of available disk.
+Once a resized version is requested a cached version in created and returend.
+Below are examples to show the overall idea.

 All images are optimized with [image-optimizer](https://packagist.org/packages/spatie/image-optimizer).

 For best results binaries must [be installed](https://github.com/spatie/image-optimizer#optimization-tools).
 EscolaLMS prepared [Docker Images](https://hub.docker.com/r/escolalms/php) are available for development (tag work) and production (tag prod).